FrederikTobner/JBASIC/Readme.md

     mvn install

+and uses the JDK version 11.

 ## How it works

 The interpretation of a program is performed in the following stages

 * Lexical analysis: We iterate over all the characters in the source code and group them together to tokens
 * Parsing: Next we parse the linear sequence of tokens we have created in the previous step to create an abstract syntax tree
-* Execution: To execute a JBASIC program we visit all the nodes in our abstract syntax tree and execute them
+* Execution: To execute a JBASIC program we visit all the nodes in our abstract syntax tree and evaluate them

 ## License